-Greater Texas Foundation engaged an external evaluation team to assess the impact of the GTF Scholars program.
-Recently they concluded their study of the first wave of the program, which served 485 students across five cohorts and four institutions.
+Greater Texas Foundation engages an external evaluation team to continuously assess the impact of the GTF Scholars program.

 College scholarships have long played an important role in ensuring access to postsecondary education in the U.S. Access alone does not guarantee successful completion of a degree, however.